 Guide to Fix Non-responsive Touchpad on Laptops

-In this comprehensive guide, we’ll take you through fixing a non-responsive touchpad on your laptop.
+In this comprehensive guide, we’ll help you fix a non-responsive touchpad on your laptop.

 Check the Basics